 The provisions concerning the election of WG Chairs and Vice Chairs shall be as for TSG Chairs and Vice Chairs as defined in 22.1 above, changing TSG to WG wherever TSG is mentioned, with the following differences.

 Each WG shall elect a maximum of two Vice Chairs.

+Within a WG, the number of elected leaders (WG Chair and WG Vice Chairs) from IMs with the same Corporate OP Designation shall not exceed 2, unless no other candidate is available.

+A WG shall not have more than 1 elected leader (WG Chair or WG Vice Chair) from IMs with the same Corporate OP designation for more than 4 consecutive years [See Note 1], unless no other candidate is available.
+Once a WG has had more than 1 elected leader from IMs with "Corporate OP designation-X" for 4 consecutive years [see Note 1], this WG shall not have more than 1 elected leader from IMs with "Corporate OP designation-X" for the subsequent 4 years [see Note 2], unless no other candidate is available.

+Note 1: 4 consecutive years is counted as the quarter in which the election is occurring, and the 15 previous calendar quarters.
+A Corporate OP designation-X is considered to have more than 1 elected leader if at any time during a quarter, there is simultaneously more than 1 elected leader from Corporate OP designation-X.

+Note 2: Subsequent 4 years is counted as the remainder of the quarter in which the election is occurring, and the 15 subsequent calendar quarters.
+A Corporate OP designation-X is considered to have more than 1 elected leader if at any time in a quarter, there is simultaneously more than 1 elected leader from Corporate OP designation-X.

 WG elections shall be held when the corresponding terms of office expire or when an existing Chair or Vice Chair resigns.
 WG elections need not be synchronized within the WG (i.e. elections for Chair and each Vice Chair may occur at different times), across different WGs of the same or other TSGs, nor with the regular TSG elections.